 While Anihilato searched the box, Dan bobbed the cricket.
 “If you help light it, you can help smoke it.”

 “Dan Jones.”
 Anihilato pulled a paper from the box and read it with three eyes while the other three squinted at Dan.
-“Make no claims to Zephyrhood while I have your Eternity Card in my box.”
+“Make no claims to Zephyrhood while I have your Eternity Card.”

 “Uh, this guy was sent by Virgil Blue,” said Faith.
 “Are you gonna tussle with Virgil Blue?”

 “Faith, it’s fine.”
 Dan tucked the cricket behind his ear.
 “Can I have that paperwork?
 I want to read it.”